-It seems that many amusement parks have managed to attract some paranormal activity, and Castle Park in Riverside, CA, is no exception.
+Many amusement parks have attracted some paranormal activity, and Castle Park in Riverside, CA, is no exception.
 Castle Park is a long-standing roadside attraction built in 1976 by the same ride designer behind Knott’s Berry Farm.

-There are also reports of doors slamming after hours and various other unexplained activity.
-One interesting thing that should be noted is that only male employees ever experience paranormal activity because all of the resident ghosts are female, and they enjoy pranking the men!
+There are also reports of doors slamming after hours and other unexplained activity.
+One interesting thing that should be noted is that only male employees ever experience paranormal activity because all resident ghosts are female, and they enjoy pranking the men!

 7. Morey Mansion

-Morey Mansion sits just outside of Riverside, and you will be able to spot it a mile away!
-The 1890 mansion is built in the Queen Ann Victorian style and has been described by many as being particularly gaudy to look at!
+Morey Mansion sits just outside Riverside, and you can spot it a mile away!
+The 1890 mansion is built in the Queen Ann Victorian style and has been described by many as particularly garish to look at!
 It was originally built by David and Sarah Morey but was once owned by Carol Lombard.

-The Morey Mansion was turned into a bed and breakfast in 1985 and remained so right up until 2010 when it reverted to being a private residence.
+The Morey Mansion was turned into a bed and breakfast in 1985 and remained so until 2010 when it reverted to a private residence.
 However, it is still home to the original owners, who both died in the house!

-Sarah Morley apparently died under tragic circumstances in 1901, and David committed suicide not long after her passing.
-Ever since, Sarah’s initials apparently appear in unexpected places, especially in the ornate decorations.
-There are also reports of strange orbs and ghostly lights and unexplained hot and cold spots in various parts of the house.
+Sarah Morley died under tragic circumstances in 1901, and David committed suicide shortly after her passing.
+Sarah’s initials appear in unexpected places, especially in the ornate decorations.
+There are also reports of strange orbs, ghostly lights, and unexplained hot and cold spots in various parts of the house.

-Some of the most common instances of paranormal activity reported at The Mission Inn include guests being touched or pushed, cell phones failing, floating blue lights and the sound of Alice singing!
+Some of the most common paranormal activity reported at The Mission Inn include guests being touched or pushed, cell phones failing, floating blue lights, and the sound of Alice singing!
+[BOOK A ROOM]